The goals of Externships are to provide students with opportunities to:

 The externship is limited to one law student each semester.
 The extern will work in the office of the Honorable William J. Riley of the United States Court of Appeals for the Eighth Circuit, researching issues before the court, preparing bench memoranda and indexing opinions.

-United States District Court, District of Nebraska, Omaha
+United States District Court, District of Nebraska, Omaha and Lincoln

 The externs work in the offices of Judges of the United States District Court for the District of Nebraska, researching issues before the court, writing memoranda for the judges and their clerks, and observing courtroom procedures including civil and criminal cases.